-Chapter 5: Integrating schedulers for TORQUE
+Integrating Schedulers for TORQUE

 Selecting the cluster scheduler is an important decision and significantly affects cluster utilization, responsiveness, availability, and intelligence.
 The default TORQUE scheduler, pbs\sched, is very basic and will provide poor utilization of your cluster's resources.
 Other options, such as Maui Scheduler or Moab Workload Manager, are highly recommended.
-If you are using Maui or Moab, refer to the Moab-PBS Integration Guide.
+If you are using Maui or Moab, see the Moab TORQUE Integration Guide in the Moab Workload Manager Manual Version Installation Guide.
 If using pbs\sched, simply start the pbs\sched daemon.

-If you are installing Moab Cluster Suite, TORQUE and Moab were configured at installation for interoperability and no further action is required.
+If you are installing Moab Cluster Manager, TORQUE and Moab were configured at installation for interoperability and no further action is required.